Alissa Pili

-Alissa Katelina Pili (born June 8, 2001) is an American professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
+Alissa Katelina Pili (born June 8, 2001) is an American professional basketball player who is currently a free agent.
+She has played in the Women's National Basketball Association (WNBA) for the Minnesota Lynx and Los Angeles Sparks, and Geelong Venom of the Women's National Basketball League (WNBL).
 She played college basketball for the Utah Utes and USC Trojans.

 Early life

 Pili was born in Anchorage, Alaska, to Heather and Billy Pili and is of Samoan and Inupiaq descent.

 She played football as a lineman from third to eighth grade as the only girl in her league and started playing organized basketball at age eight.

 Pili attended Dimond High School in Anchorage.
 As a freshman, Pili helped her team to a runner-up finish at the Class 4A state tournament.
 She led Dimond to two state championships, set the Class 4A all-time scoring record and was a three-time Alaska Gatorade Player of the Year.
 Pili won 13 state titles across all sports at Dimond, including four in volleyball, four in shot put, two in discus and one in wrestling.
 In her final two years of high school, she was named MaxPreps Female High School Athlete of the Year for her success in multiple sports, joining Missy Franklin as the only two-time recipients of the award.
 Rated a five-star recruit by ESPN, she committed to playing college basketball for USC.